 University of Washington

-Jennie Romich is associate professor in the School of Social Work at the University of Washington and faculty director of the West Coast Poverty Center.
+Jennie Romich is a professor in the School of Social Work at the University of Washington and faculty director of the West Coast Poverty Center.
 She studies resources and economic well-being in families with an emphasis on low-income workers, household budgets, and families’ interactions with public policy.
 Her recent projects include research into effective marginal tax rates created by means-tested benefit schedules and the tax system; an investigation of income of families involved with the child welfare system; and mixed-method evaluations of the Seattle Paid Safe and Sick Time Ordinance and $15 minimum wage.
 She co-leads the national effort on “Ending Economic Inequality” for the American Academy of Social Work & Social Welfare’s Grand Challenges Initiative and co-chairs a national research network on poverty, employment, and self-sufficiency through the Consortium of U.S. Poverty Centers.

 Value Added Blog